drmikehenry/vimfiles/bundle/session/README.md

 ### The `g:session_default_to_last` option

 By default this option is set to false (0).
 When you set this option to true (1) and you start Vim, the session plug-in will open your last used session instead of the default session.
 Note that the session plug-in will still show you the dialog asking whether you want to restore the last used session.
 To get rid of the dialog you have to set `g:session_autoload` to `'yes'`.

+### The `g:session_persist_colors` option

+By default the plug-in will save the color scheme and the ['background' option] [bg] with the session to be reused the next time that session is loaded, this can be disabled by adding the following line to your [vimrc script] [vimrc]:

+    :let g:session_persist_colors = 0

 ### The `g:session_persist_globals` option